 - stay calm.
 Get as much information as possible from teachers and other people about the situation and your child’s behaviour.

 - be firm.
 Stop bullying behaviour when it happens.
 Let your child know that bullying is NOT okay.
 Talk about how bullying can be hurtful.

 - ask why.
 Talk about how bullying affects others and how your child would feel if they were being bullied.

 - encourage positive non-violent ways for them to say what they feel and what they think.
 Teach them to use positive problem-solving skills.

 - talk to your child.
 Ask about how they’re feeling and if anything is bothering them.

 - use non-violent consequences.
 Make sure it suits their actions and age.
 For example, take away a privilege such as TV or cell phone.

 - set clear and reasonable rules.
-If a rule is broken, tell your child what they have done and how they should respond in the future.
+If a rule is broken, tell your child what they’ve done and how they should respond if there is a next time.

-- seek help.
+- get help.
 Work with the school, counsellors and other family members to support positive behaviour change.

-- monitor TV and Internet use.
-There is a lot of violence in the media.
+- know what they’re watching on TV and doing on the Internet.
+There’s a lot of violence in the media.
 Point out positive behaviours in the media and talk about good role models and heroes.

-- reflect on your own behaviour.
-Remember that you are a powerful role model in your child’s life.
+- think about your own behaviour.
+Remember that you’re a powerful role model in your child’s life.
 Practice healthy relationships in your family and in the community.